How to Highlight Text in Excel (7 Easy Ways)

 Highlighting is just a visual formatting feature that does not impact the data or formulas.

-Yes, there are some impacts on performance if you highlight excessively in your worksheet.
+Yes, excessive highlighting in your worksheet can impact performance.
 Also, the highlighting you apply to cells may not appear as expected when printing a worksheet.
 So, it is a good idea to preview and adjust print settings before printing to ensure accuracy.

 Yes, you can highlight cells in Excel using a formula by applying conditional formatting.